island-lang/island-lang.github.io/README.md

 printPrimalityInfo(60) // prints 'Highly composite! with prime factors 2, 3, 5'
 ```

 Now there may be times where we wish to apply this kind of simple unary pattern matching to input types that are conventionally interpreted as streams, like `string`s, `List`s or even abstract `Stream< >` objects.
-For these cases, `accept all` enables the entire input to be captured all at once:
+For these cases, `accept all` enables the entire (or remaining) input to be captured all at once:
 ```isl
 pattern FirstCharacterSameAsLast() of (first, last) in string
 	try